newrelic/newrelic-java-agent/azure-site-ext/README.md

 - `SCM_SITEEXTENSIONS_FEED_URL`: The URL to the private Nuget repository created when registering your myget.org account.
 For example: https://www.myget.org/F/username-nuget-test/api/v3/index.json

 In Azure, when you browse to `Development Tools` > `Extensions`, you will see a list of Nuget packages in your private repository.

+### Extension Source Files

+Below is a description of the files that make up the extension.
+This can be helpful for future maintenance on the extension or for the creation of another Site Extension.

+- `README.md` - This file
+- `NewRelic.Java.Azure.WebSites.Extension.nuspec` - Contains the metadata about the target extension: Name, authors, copyright, etc. [Nuspec Format](https://learn.microsoft.com/en-us/nuget/reference/nuspec)
+- `publish.sh` - Simple script to package the script and upload to the Nuget repository